claudep/swiss-qr-bill/README.rst

 Purpose
 =======
-This library generates QR payment slips for Switzerland and Lichtenstein, which follow the `Swiss Payment Standards 2019 (Version 2.1) <https://www.paymentstandards.ch/>`_.
+This library generates QR payment slips for Switzerland and Liechtenstein, which follow the `Swiss Payment Standards 2019 (Version 2.1) <https://www.paymentstandards.ch/>`_.
 The library outputs the payment slips as SVG graphics.

 Samples
 -------